envygeeks/jekyll-docker/README.md

 ### Live Reload

 As of Jekyll 3.7.0, [Jekyll supports live reload out of the box](https://jekyllrb.com/news/2018/01/02/jekyll-3-7-0-released/).
-All you need do is to run the server with the `--live-reload` flag.
+All you need do is to run the server with the `--livereload` flag.

 #### Example Usage